opentoken-io/opentoken/doc/functional-testing.md

 * `.links` - The "Link" header reformatted as an object.
 Follows the format of the `parse-link-header` module.

 * `.statusCode` - A number indicating if the response was a success or failure.
+This is the HTTP status code, so 2xx level responses (200, 201, etc) are success.
+3xx levels are client errors, 4xx mean it is missing, 5xx level are server errors.

 * `.uri` - The request URI.